 TYPES OF JUICE EXTRACTORS

 Cons: Centrifugal juicers generally do not perform well when juicing leafy greens.
-If you are serious about making green juices, then look into masticating or triturating juicers.
-Centrifugal juicers are not as efficient at extracting juice from pulp (resulting in wetter pulp) and they may produce foam in the juice and speed up oxidation.
+If you are serious about making green juices, look into masticating or triturating juicers.
+Centrifugal juicers are not as efficient at extracting juice from pulp (resulting in wetter pulp) and may produce foam in the juice and speed up oxidation.

 Masticating (Single Auger) Juicers: